 """

-Unregister cache with given name in the registry.
+Unregister the cache with the specified name from the registry.

 Parameters